 Are you planning on participating in "Mustache March?"
 If so, please remember that the Air Force rules and regulations still apply.
 Mustache March is an Air Force tradition started by a renegade handlebar-sporting pilot in the Vietnam War, Brigadier General Robin Olds.
 Every March, clean-shaven men compete for the best peach-fuzz, creepiest 'stache, or a "Tom Selleck" look alike.
 When doing so, remember that AFI 36-2903, paragraph 3.1.2.2., states that male airmen may have mustaches.
-However, they will be conservative corners of the mouth.
+However, they will be conservative (moderate, being within reasonable limits; not excessive or extreme) and will not extend downward beyond the lip line of the upper lip or extend sideways beyond a vertical line drawn upward from both corners of the mouth.
 If you have any questions/concerns, please refer to AFI 36-2903 or consult with your leadership.
 Get your razors, scissors, and rulers ready, Mustache March has begun!